 A pattern has emerged among my clients recently: each are electing to redesign their life by initiating change.
-When clients elect to determinedly initiate a life change, we ensoul their send-off with magic.
-They enter the unknown with a vibrating, glittering and shimmering magic in the cells of their body like a liquid and alive courage that pulls them forward on their quest.
+When clients elect to determinedly initiate a life change, we ensoul their send-off with energy.
+They enter the unknown with a vibrating, pulsating and shimmering force in the cells of their body like a liquid and alive courage that pulls them forward on their quest.
 And like all noble quests, once the heroine accepts the call, once life-change is initiated, she invariably experiences the gripping, gut-gnawing fear of the unknown.
-And at that crossroad, when the challenge presents itself, she must again determine to continue on with uncertainty and be championed by the living world, or retreat back to the familiar status quo and fall asleep in the haze of apathy and numbness.
+And at that crossroad, when the challenge presents itself, she must again determine to continue on with uncertainty and be championed by the living world, or retreat back to the familiar plateau and fall asleep in the haze of apathy and numbness.
 Hear Walt Whitman champion the life-thirsty among us.

 Indeed.
-Beautiful, glorious freedom awaits the individual who embarks on the hero’s journey.
+Beautiful, glorious freedom awaits the individual who embarks on the heroine’s journey.
 But before we can taste the satisfying sweetness freedom offers, we must be willing to risk uncertainty.
 And...